sangar82/CodeIgniter-Starter/README.md

 ##Server Requirements

 PHP version 5.3.5 or newer.
-At this moment, Scaffolding works only with MySql
+At this moment, Scaffolding works only with MySql and models works with phpactiverecord

 ##Installation